The Directors have pleasure in presenting the 33rd annual report

 As required under section 217(2AA) of the Companies Act, 1956, your

-b) having selected such accounting policies and applied them consistently
+Having selected such accounting policies and applied them consistently

 and made judgments and estimates that are reasonable and prudent so as

 to give a true and fair view of the state of affairs of the Company at

-the end of the financial year and of the profit of the
+the end of the financial year and of the Profit of the Company for that

-c) having taken proper and sufficient care for the maintenance of adequate
+Having taken proper and suffcient care for the maintenance of adequate

-accounting records in accordance with the provisions of the
+accounting records in accordance with the provisions of the Companies

 preventing and detecting fraud and other irregularities; and